Sausage, Mushroom and Tomato Breakfast Bakes

 For the full list of ingredients and comprehensive instructions, please see the recipe card below.
 Before you scroll, there’s important stuff in the blurb!

-What diets is this Sausage, Mushroom and Tomato Breakfast Bake suitable for?
+What diets are these Sausage, Mushroom and Tomato Breakfast Bakes suitable for?

-This Sausage, Mushroom and Tomato Breakfast Bake can be made vegetarian or gluten free as long as you swap out the following ingredients for vegetarian or gluten free versions;
+These Sausage, Mushroom and Tomato Breakfast Bakes can be made vegetarian or gluten-free as long as you swap out the following ingredients for vegetarian or gluten-free versions:

 Please make sure to double or triple check all of your ingredients if you’re cooking for people with allergies.

-Do you need any special ingredients to make this Sausage, Mushroom and Tomato Breakfast Bake?
+Do you need any special ingredients to make Sausage, Mushroom and Tomato Breakfast Bakes?

 Hints & Tips